NBA Rumors: Los Angeles Clippers Reveal Top Four Targets In 2019 Offseason

 Despite losing all their “Big Three” of Chris Paul, Blake Griffin, and DeAndre Jordan, the Los Angeles Clippers still managed to remain competitive in the 2018-19 NBA season.
 Even without a legitimate NBA superstar on their roster, the Clippers may have a better chance of entering the Western Conference Playoffs 2019 than the other team situated in Los Angeles, the Lakers.

 However, it won’t take long before the Clippers add a new superstar on their team.
-In a recent appearance in Dunc’d On podcast with Nate Duncan, Chris Haynes of Yahoo Sports revealed that the Clippers will be joining the pursuit for New Orleans Pelicans superstar Anthony Davis next summer.
+In a recent appearance in the Dunc’d On podcast with Nate Duncan, Chris Haynes of Yahoo Sports revealed that the Clippers will be joining the pursuit for New Orleans Pelicans superstar Anthony Davis next summer.
 Haynes also revealed some of the Clippers’ top targets in the 2019 NBA free agency.
 These include Kawhi Leonard of the Toronto Raptors, and Kevin Durant and DeMarcus Cousins of the Golden State Warriors.

 “No team is concrete.
 Obviously, there’s some teams looking and lurking.
 L.A.
 Clippers, they’re being really aggressive out there,” Haynes said, as transcribed by HoopsHype.
 “They’re looking at Kawhi Leonard.
 They’re looking at Kevin Durant.
 Obviously, they’re monitoring the Anthony Davis situation, they’re monitoring DeMarcus Cousins – seeing how he’s gonna progress through the Achilles injury.”